FP-Guitar/eeelcollector/README_building.md

 	- Permanent:

-		Run one of the followings in PowerShell:
+		DoFileWatching one of the followings in PowerShell:

 		- Visual Studio generator and compiler (cl)